l-ion06/l-ion06/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 <p align="justify">
 Welcome to My Github Page!
-I'm Lee Kun-hee, dreaming of becoming a Project Manager.
+I'm Lee Geon-Hui, dreaming of becoming a Project Manager.
 I am currently a senior at Gongju Meister High School and I am learning about programming, networking, and cloud computing.
 If you want to know more about me, please refer to README.md and contact me on Instagram if you have any questions.
 Thank you.